dekorateio/dekorate/docs/documentation/helm.md

 By default, Dekorate will generate the Helm values file (`values.yaml`) by mapping the following pre-configured properties:

-- The Kubernetes/Openshift replicas
+- The Kubernetes/OpenShift replicas
-- The Kubernetes/Openshift image
+- The Kubernetes/OpenShift image
-- The Kubernetes/Openshift Env Var values (only for plain values - secrets or configmaps are not supported yet)
+- The Kubernetes/OpenShift Env Var values (only for plain values - secrets or configmaps are not supported yet)
+- The Kubernetes/OpenShift health checks for Readiness, Liveness and Startup probes
 - The Kubernetes ingress host
 - The Openshift S2i builder image